Neil Murray (British musician): Black Sabbath, Brian May and beyond

 1996 and 1997 saw Murray and Cozy Powell helping to kickstart the return of the legendary Peter Green (John Mayall & the Bluesbreakers, Fleetwood Mac) in his Splinter Group.
 Murray recorded three albums with Green and toured the UK with occasional European dates.

-In 1998, Brian May released his third solo album, Another World, which Murray and Cozy Powell had once again played on, but Powell's death meant a tour with Eric Singer (KISS, Alice Cooper, Lita Ford, Black Sabbath) instead.
-1998 also saw the posthumous release of Cozy Powell's Especially for You featuring vocal phenom John West (Royal Hunt, Artension, Badlands, Lynch Mob, Ten Man Push), guitarist Michael Casswell (Brian May Band), and keyboardist Lonnie Park (John West, Wrathchild America, Ten Man Push).
+In 1998, Brian May released his third solo album, Another World, which Murray and Cozy Powell had once again played on, but Powell's death meant a tour with Eric Singer (Badlands, Black Sabbath, Alice Cooper, Lita Ford, Kiss) instead.
+1998 also saw the posthumous release of Cozy Powell's Especially for You featuring guitarist Michael Casswell (Brian May Band), keyboardist Lonnie Park (Ten Man Push, John West, Wrathchild America) and vocal phenom John West (Artension, Badlands, Lynch Mob, Royal Hunt, Ten Man Push).

 In 1999, Murray started working again with Bernie Marsden and Micky Moody, who had been working with British-Norwegian Whitesnake tribute band the Snakes.
-When Marsden and Moody eventually parted ways with their Norwegian colleagues, they changed the band name to the Company of Snakes with the vocalist Robert Hart (the Jones Gang, Bad Company, Distance, solo artist/songwriter) joined them, together with Don Airey on keyboards.
+When Marsden and Moody eventually parted ways with their Norwegian colleagues, they changed the band name to the Company of Snakes with Don Airey on keyboards and vocalist Robert Hart (Bad Company, Distance, the Jones Gang, solo artist/songwriter) joining them.

 After of few years of gigging mainly in the UK and Europe, Robert Hart decided to leave to concentrate on his solo/songwriting career.
 The only available recording of this line-up (with Don Airey on keys and John Lingwood on drums) is on Micky Moody's solo album I Eat Them for Breakfast (2000).
 In 2001 Swedish singer Stefan Berggren was recruited and the Company of Snakes released two albums: Here They Go Again (2001, the gig was recorded in Germany and Norway with temporary ex-MSG singer Gary Barden, but his vocals were erased and Stefan Berggren overdubbed) and Burst the Bubble (2002), which featured songs written by most of the band.

 Despite success on the touring front, the Company of Snakes called it a day in early 2002, with the band being transformed into M3 Classic Whitesnake, dropping recent original material in favour of a purely Whitesnake set.
 Ex-Sabbath frontman Tony Martin was their singer initially, before being replaced by Stefan Berggren.
 The band has released one live album (with Tony Martin on vocals) and one live DVD (with Stefan Berggren and Rainbow/Yngwie Malmsteen/Cornerstone singer Doogie White) featuring songs from the classic Whitesnake era 1978–1982.
 Murray is also a member of German heavy rock band Empire with whom he has recorded three albums.
 The band is the brain child of guitarist Rolf Munkes and featured Tony Martin on the Trading Souls (2003) and The Raven Ride (2006) albums.

 Since April 2002, Murray has been in the band of the London musical We Will Rock You.
 He also performed at 2007's 'Classics in Rock' concert in Rotterdam and the first London Rock 'n Roll Fantasy Camp.